ThammisettiUshaSree/InnovativeSphere_Project/README.md

 - **Secure Authentication**: Robust user authentication using JWT and bcrypt.
 - **Cloud Storage**: Securely store startup logos and documents with Azure Blob Storage.
 - **Real-time Updates**: Stay informed with instant notifications and updates.
+- **Responsive Design**: Fully responsive UI that works on desktop, tablet, and mobile devices.

 ---